Baron of Muirton: Burgh of Barony of Findhorn

-Findhorn "appears to have always been … a part of the Barony of Muirton".
+Findhorn "appears to have always been ... a part of the Barony of Muirton".
 It is one of the oldest seaports on the coast of the Moray Firth and was a trading port for exporting grain and timber to Holland and Flanders and importing wine and merchandise.
 There was significant salmon fishing at the mouth of the river and herring fishing at sea.
 In the seventeenth century it was the principal seaport for Moray, but trade to Findhorn declined over the years as the harbour was not able to handle the increasing size of trade vessels.

 Findhorn was erected into a burgh of barony in 1661 by act of Parliament.
 It is located on the east side of the mouth of the Findhorn River.
 Apparently, the original town was one and a half miles northwest and was cut off and inundated by the sea in 1701, due to the shoreline eroding and shifting.
 The overwhelming of the adjacent Barony of Culbin by drifting sands happened contemporaneously.

 Today the town is a dormitory suburb for Forres? or Inverness? with moorings for leisure craft.
 Findhorn Ecovillage, near the town, is an intentional community begun in 1962 and then continued as a sustainable development with the formation of the Findhorn Foundation in 1972.

 RAF Kinloss and Kinloss Barracks

-In 1938, with the advent of WWII, much of the land of the barony was requisitioned (compulsorily purchased) by the government to build a new Royal Air Force base, RAF Kinloss.
+In 1938, with the start of World War II, much of the land of the barony was requisitioned (compulsorily purchased) by the government to build a new Royal Air Force base, RAF Kinloss.
 The airbase opened as a flight training centre in 1939 with three 1000m grass runways.
 By 1940 Bomber Command had taken over operations and in 1942 the runways were paved, and the main runway extended to 1800m.

 After the war, the mission of the base changed to anti-submarine warfare and search and rescue under Coastal Command.
 In 1997 the UK Aeronautical Rescue Coordination Center was moved to RAF Kinloss and continued there until 2016.

 In 2012, control of the base was transferred to the British Army and it became known as Kinloss Barracks.
 Two regiments of Royal Engineers are currently based at Kinloss Barracks, 39th and 71st (Reserve).
 It is also home to a receiver station of the Defence High Frequency Communications Service.
 The airfield is still maintained as a relief field and for temporary deployment of aircraft from RAF Lossiemouth.